 The learned features of the network are biased by the supervised training of the source domain.
 Thus the network does not recognize the features that it needs to localize the center of the building in the target domain.
 To learn a better output space distribution for the target domain, we must enforce the network to learn to output similar distribution for the target as for the source domain.
 For this, we perform adversarial alignment over the output distribution map using a domain discrepancy minimizer module as depicted in Figure~\ref{fig:ddmm}.
 The process of adversarial alignment is described in Figure~\ref{fig:pipeline_1}.

 The output distribution of a network for two domains is considered to be consistent if we cannot discriminate between the two distributions.
 A domain discriminator can be used to learn to classify whether the generated distribution map is for the source image or target image.
 The more discriminative the two outputs are, the less consistent the two distributions would be and vice versa.
 Thus we can see that there is an inverse relationship between the consistency of outputs of the network and the ability of the discriminator to distinguish them.
 In adversarial domain adaptation, outputs for the two domains are aligned by forcing the network that produces the outputs to generate similar distributions.
-Since there is a relation between the discriminator and the density maps generating network, we can use the former to adjust the latter by using the loss gradients of the discriminator.
+Since there is a relation between the discriminator and the density-maps-generating network, we can use the former to adjust the latter by using the loss gradients of the discriminator.

 Ganin et al. \cite{ganin2015unsupervised} showed this the above-mentioned objective could be achieved by using a Gradient Reversal Layer (GRL) with a discriminator to learn domain invariant features.
 In this setting, the discriminator tries to distinguish the domains using a standard cross-entropy loss function.
-And as the training continues, we adjust the density maps generating network such that the discriminator is not able to distinguish the domains.
+And as the training continues, we adjust the density-maps-generating network such that the discriminator is not able to distinguish the domains.
 This is where gradient reversal comes in.
-Gradients coming from the discriminator are reversed before being propagated to the density maps generating network.
-Thus, in effect, we are exploiting the reverse relation between the two where the gradients updating discriminator in one direction are updating the density maps generating network in opposite direction.
-Thus while the discriminator is trying to distinguish the domains, the density maps generating network is now trying to generate outputs such that the discriminator is unable to distinguish the domains.
+Gradients coming from the discriminator are reversed before being propagated to the density-maps-generating network.
+Thus, in effect, we are exploiting the reverse relation between the two where the gradients-updating-discriminator in one direction are updating the density-maps-generating-network in opposite direction.
+Thus while the discriminator is trying to distinguish the domains, the density-maps-generating network is now trying to generate outputs such that the discriminator is unable to distinguish the domains.
 As the training continues, the discriminator finds it more and more difficult to distinguish the domains which means that the density maps generated are more and more consistent.
-Thus, we are able to align the outputs of the network for the two domains.
+Thus, we can align the outputs of the network for the two domains.

 In our case, the discriminator is a small network containing a couple of convolution layers and a batch norm layer as shown in Figure~\ref{fig:ddmm}.
 The discriminator minimizes the following standard classification loss function of Binary Cross Entropy: